AliceLR/megazeux/docs/filetypes/MZM3.md

 This file format describes a rectangular portion of a MegaZeux board or layer.
-This version of the MZM format was introduced in MegaZeux 2.84 and is the most current MZX image format as of MegaZeux 2.91h.
+This version of the MZM format was introduced in MegaZeux 2.84 and is the current MZX image format.

 | data type | description  |
 |-----------|--------------|